mertoenjosh/TriviaQuestAdmin/README.md

 <h1 align="center">Quest Provider</h1>

-It is an admin application to the trivia quest application.
-I needed to conveniently add questions to my API and I came up with this.
+It's an admin application to the trivia quest application.
+I needed to conveniently add questions to my API so I came up with this.
 The app uses a modern android UI kit known as Jetpack Compose.